Walfred-MA/Ctyper/tools/Annotation/Nomenclature/README.md

-# README for SampleAnnotate.py
+# README for GenotypetoNomenclature.py

-This README provides an overview of how to use `SampleAnnotate.py` and describes its output format in detail.
+This README provides an overview of how to use `GenotypetoNomenclature.py`.

 ## 1. Requirements
 - **Python** version 3.7 or higher.